raulfelix/actually-accessible-react-success-animation/README.md

 **text** `optional` Customise the message displayed as part of the indicator.
 Default to `Success`

-**liveRegion** `optional` Pass the id of a live region component you have on your page which will be populated when the success message displays.
+**liveRegion** `optional` Pass the id of a live region element that exits on your page which will be populated when the success message displays.

 ### Accessibility